It wasn't that long ago that Mercedes-Benz introduced its current S-Class, the W222, but prototypes for an update version are already out and about.

-Changes to the exterior will be subtle, with the only difference we can spot at present being the new headlights.
-They keep the shape of the current lights used on the S-Class but the ‘eyebrow’ daytime running lights adopt a new design with three strips instead of one, and one of the main light clusters has been replaced by a trio of LEDs stacked vertically.
+Changes to the exterior will be subtle, with the only difference we can spot at present being revised headlights, exhaust tips and bumpers.
+The lights keep the shape of the current units but the "eyebrow" daytime running lights adopt a new design with three strips instead of one, and one of the main light clusters has been replaced by a trio of LEDs stacked vertically.

 These stacked LEDs form part of Mercedes’ next-generation Multibeam LED matrix headlight technology, which allows you to leave your high beams permanently on.
-Advanced monitoring systems detect other road users and send commands to individually-controlled LEDs that can light up sections of the road with precision-controlled distribution of the light beam, so that no one is dazzled.
+Monitoring systems detect other road users and send commands to individually-controlled LEDs that can light up or darken sections of the road with precision-controlled distribution of the light beam so that no one is dazzled.
 The system can also detect and light up ahead of time pedestrians or animals near the side of the road.

-2018 Mercedes-Benz S-Class facelift spy shots - Image S. Baldauf/SB-MedienEnlarge Photo
+2018 Mercedes-Benz S-Class facelift spy shots - Image via S. Baldauf/SB-MedienEnlarge Photo

 We also hear that the Mercedes is experimenting with a gesture-control system that may make its debut in the updated S-Class.
 BMW has just launched such a system in its 2016 7-Series.
 Other changes in the cabin are likely to include new trim options and possibly a new design for the front seats.